 Brave soul Rebecca Pahle has dedicated an entire Twitter feed to documenting these distressing outfits.
 In January, she launched @BadBuffyOutfits, and in less than three months, she's gained almost 8,000 followers dedicated to tracking the Slayer's sartorial nightmare.
 "I've been living in a world of button-downs with terrible patterns and bucket hats ever since," Pahle joked over email.
 "The fact that it's been 20 years since Buffy premiered is weird and makes me feel old as fuck."

 As for why the looks are so bad, Pahle has a theory: "The Scoobies always had this misfit quality about them, which is part of why they resonated so much," she explained.
 "That's specifically true of Xander and Willow in the high school seasons.
 Oftentimes you get the sense that their clothes are supposed to be, if not bad, then at least unusual.
 Which I really like, as it reflects how high school really is.
 Not everyone wears clothes plucked straight from Fashion Week.
 Willow's early season fashion, in particular, is very relatable to me: I had a fuzzy brown bucket hat that I wore so much it literally fell apart, and sweaters that today would make me cringe were probably my No. 1 wardrobe staple.
 We all have sartorial skeletons in our closets."

-To celebrate the ghosts of '90s wardrobes past, I've grabbed some of the best images from Bad Buffy Outfits, and completed the list with some of my own personal favorites.
+To celebrate the ghosts of '90s wardrobes past, I've grabbed some of the best images from Bad Buffy Outfits, and completed the list with some of my own personal favourites.
 So, grab your glitter barrettes and brownish lipstick, and let's walk down that Hellmouth catwalk.